kfung21/FFTCGBayArea_VP2/docs/blog/2022-12-8_Draft_Guide_FFTCG_Updated.md

 This limited format is the most popular and recommended for the Final Fantasy TCG.

-* Requires 4 booster packs per player and 4 players per table.
-(4 of Opus 17, Opus 18, or 2 of each)
+* Requires 5 booster packs per player and 4 players per table.

 * Flow of the game:
     1. Each player should open their first booster pack.